 But dogs serve as more than companions, many earn their keep by working hard.
 Loyalty, unconditional love, selflessness are just a few of their amazing qualities!

 Dogs come in all shapes and sizes, but have you ever wondered why?
-It didn’t use to be like that, so why not read on to find out how your favourite breed of pooch got its distinctive look with these interesting facts about dogs…
+It didn’t use to be like that, so why not read on to find out how your favourite breed of pooch got its distinctive look with these 22 fun facts about dogs…